Founder and Director of Houghton House Alex Hamlyn / NAADAC; UKPCBADC

 “A multidisciplinary approach gives people in recovery the best chance of staying clean”

-Upon completion of his medical degree from the University of the Witwatersrand in 2002, Dr Ramjee worked and trained for two years in the United Kingdom in the field of specialised addiction medicine.
+Dr Ramjee completed his medical degree at the University of the Witwatersrand in 1997.
+He worked and trained for two years in the United Kingdom in the field of specialised addiction medicine.

 He returned to South Africa in 2005 with this specialist knowledge and skill-set and joined the GAP, a residential treatment centre established by Dan Wolf, Dr Charles Perkel and Allan Sweiden.